Juank2138/Math_ML/Experiment_Hoeffding_inequality.md

 ### (d) Which coins satisfy Hoeffding's inequality?
 The results show that the curves corresponding to the first coin $C_1$ and the randomly selected coin $C_{rand}$ remain below Hoeffding's bound for all tested values of $\epsilon$, indicating that the inequality holds for these two coins.
 In contrast, the curve corresponding to the minimum coin $C_{min}$ exceeds the theoretical bound over part of the range of $\epsilon$.
 This occurs because $C_{min}$ is selected after observing the outcomes of all 1,000 coins, introducing a selection bias that violates the assumptions of Hoeffding's inequality.

+### (e) Relate this experiment to the multiple bins problem
+This experiment illustrates the multiple bins (or multiple hypothesis) problem.

+Each coin can be viewed as a separate hypothesis.
+If only one predetermined coin is analyzed, Hoeffding's inequality provides a valid probabilistic guarantee.
+However, when many coins are examined simultaneously and the one with the most extreme outcome is selected, the probability of observing a large deviation increases significantly.
+This phenomenon is analogous to machine learning, where many hypotheses are evaluated and the one with the lowest training error is selected.
+The selected hypothesis may appear to perform exceptionally well simply due to random chance, rather than because it truly generalizes better.